mockk/mockk/README.md

 verify { obj.op2(1, 2).op1(3, 22) }
 ```

-In case function return type is generic this information is erased.
+In case function return type is generic the information about actual type is erased.
 To make chained calls work additional information is required.
 Most of the times framework will catch the cast exception and do `autohinting`.
 But in the case it is explicitly needed just place `hint` before calls.